suncoast-devs/handbook/curriculum/front-end/react-i/assignments/reactified-octocats.md

 - [ ] Create your React app
 - [ ] Your CSS should be in `index.css`
 - [ ] You should have at _least_ two components...
-- [ ] Clear out the implementation in the `render` method of `App` and have it render your main components.
 - [ ] Use props to try to reuse components

 ### Adventure Mode